iamKarthikBK/chromite/docs/usage_manual/source/test-soc.rst

 Test SoC
 ########

-The C-class repository also contains a simple test-soc for the purpose of simulating applications and verifying the core.
+The Chromite repository also contains a simple test-soc for the purpose of simulating applications and verifying the core.
 More enhanced and open-source SoCs can be found `here <https://gitlab.com/shaktiproject/cores/shakti-soc>`_.

 Structure of SoC